passcod/rfc-exception-coalesce-operator/README.md

 }
 ```

-### Example: Combined with other similar operators
+### Example 2: Combined with other similar operators

 The operator can be combined with the Null Coalesce and the Short Ternary in the usual way: